Coordinator: S. Gurubaran

 Instruments and locations

-Radio remote sensing is the most powerful tool that has been traditionally exploited by space science community to probe the near space environment that essentially comprises of the Earth’s partially ionised upper atmosphere.
-Electromagnetic disturbances and energetic particle events originating on Sun pose severe threat to the satellite communication and navigation systems operating over a wide range of frequencies besides the underground power lines.
+Radio remote sensing is the most powerful tool that has been traditionally utilized by the space science community to probe the near-space environment that comprises of the Earth’s partially ionised upper atmosphere.
+Electromagnetic disturbances and energetic particles originating from the sun pose a severe threat to the satellite communication and navigation systems operating over a wide range of frequencies besides the underground power lines.
 This disturbed space weather can be effectively monitored by ground-based active and passive radio probing techniques.

 Optical remote sensing tools are also used by this group in addressing vertical coupling of atmospheric regions.
 The instruments deployed are also capable of observing ionospheric disturbances caused by geomagnetic storms and space weather events.
 Such observations will be complementary to other ionospheric data obtained from radio sounders mentioned above.

-Besides the existing observational network, this group also utilizes artificial neural networks and machine learning algorithms for data mining with the objective of advancing our data related science.
+Besides the existing observational network, this group also utilizes artificial neural networks and machine learning algorithms for data mining to advance our data-related science.

 Contact details :